-- Ensure all machines are isolated from power when not in use and especially before cleaning, maintenance, etc. - ✓ A grease filter should be installed in the ventilation hood in a readily accessible position - ✓ If low level extract ducting is installed a grease trap (sump) should be provided - ✓ The ducting should serve only the kitchen with no communication with the rest of the premises - Clean cooker surfaces and hoods, and empty and clean oil and condensation channels regularly - Remove and clean filters regularly, where there is heavy use, a spare set should be available - Clean the inside surfaces of ducting, and fan blades, every three months.
-Before you clean ducting, switch the fan off and allow sufficient cooling time - ✓ Never hang combustible articles such as clothes, towels and cloths over or near cooking equipment with a fume ventilation hood - Only trained staff, using a safe means of access where necessary, should clean grease and oil from hoods, fume ducts and extraction equipment
+- Ensure all machines are isolated from power when not in use and especially before cleaning, maintenance, etc. - A grease filter should be installed in the ventilation hood in a readily accessible position - If low level extract ducting is installed a grease trap (sump) should be provided - The ducting should serve only the kitchen with no communication with the rest of the premises - Clean cooker surfaces and hoods, and empty and clean oil and condensation channels regularly - Remove and clean filters regularly, where there is heavy use, a spare set should be available - Clean the inside surfaces of ducting, and fan blades, on a regular basis, e.g. in line with section 7 of the TR/19 HVCA Guide to Good Practice - Internal Cleanliness of Ventilation Systems.
+Before you clean ducting, switch the fan off and allow sufficient cooling time - Never hang combustible articles such as clothes, towels and cloths over or near cooking equipment with a fume ventilation hood - HEALTH AND SAFETY AUTHORITY

-- ✓ The training should stress the potential seriousness of fires in ventilation ductwork, and how to use correctly the fire fighting equipment provided - Automatic fire suppression systems are now available on many canopies
+- Only trained staff, using a safe means of access where necessary, should clean grease and oil from hoods, fume ducts and extraction equipment - The training should stress the potential seriousness of fires in ventilation ductwork, and how to use correctly the fire fighting equipment provided - Automatic fire suppression systems are now available on many canopies